iamisha/JAVA/java-GUI1st/readme.md

                             ACTIONLISTENER INTERFACE

-- ActionListener in Java is an Interface that is responsible for handling action events such as when teh user clicks the Button.
+- ActionListener in Java is an Interface that is responsible for handling action events such as when the user clicks the Button.

 * The java ActionListener is notified whenever you click on the button or the menu button.